cynici/cynici.github.io/_posts/2020-07-31-do_i_need_centralised_logging.md

 I recommend you get started with Sentry, either [on-premise](https://github.com/getsentry/onpremise) or [hosted](https://sentry.io/welcome/).

-Sentry *is not* designed for log aggregation.
+Sentry *is not* designed for log aggregation or metrics collection.

 Log aggregation for observability is one cornerstone of [Software Reliability Engineering](https://landing.google.com/sre/books/).